obophenotype/cell-ontology/docs/Create_upper_level_slim.md

 ## Understanding reports

-The reports can be accessed at src/ontology/reports/XXX_upper_slim.csv.
+The reports can be accessed at `src/ontology/reports/XXX_upper_slim.csv`.
 First, the coverage percentage is displayed, indicating the proportion of cells covered.
 Secondly, the number of cells covered by each term of the subset is provided.
 Finally, a list is presented, indicating all the terms that were expected to be covered but are not currently included.

-Ideally, terms would have more than 1 cell covered, but not too many, as that might indicate the term is too general.
+Ideally, terms would have more than 1 cell covered.
 Furthermore, a term covering hundreds of cells might indicate that it is too general, and a more specific term (or multiple) should be evaluated, specially if it overlaps with other terms of the subset.
 Example: For the eye_upper_slim, 'retinal cell' is a (too) general term that overlaps other grouping terms such as 'retinal bipolar neuron', 'retina horizontal cell' or 'amacrine cell'.

-In the case that there is overlapping of terms (term A in the subset covers term B of the subset), a coverage file will be created and it can be accessed at src/ontology/reports/overlapping_terms_XXX_upper_slim.csv.
+In the case that there is overlapping of terms (term A in the subset covers term B of the subset), a coverage file will be created and it can be accessed at `src/ontology/reports/overlapping_terms_XXX_upper_slim.csv`.